 (Office of China Human Genetic Resource Administration) approval

-- A new OHGRA review process has been set up for Phase I, Phase II, Phase III and BE studies.
-Phase IV, explorative study, and post-marketing research will continue to use the old process.
+- Phase IV, explorative study, and post-marketing research will continue to use the old process.

 - The sponsor/CRO will be encouraged to use the leading site for a one-time OHGRA application for a multi-center trial.

-- This will help save time in getting approvals for all sites.
+- That will help save time in getting approvals for all sites.

 Having secured all necessary approval, the sponsor/CRO is authorized to initiate the trial as per global GCP norms and processes.
 Some additional points to be considered at this stage are